pokke1/master-data-extraction/README.md

 ### 6. Export Results
 - Download mapping configuration as JSON
 - Export complete field configuration for reuse
+- **Download final mapped dataset** in Excel or CSV format
-- Use mappings for automated data processing pipelines Download the mapping configuration as JSON
+- Data quality insights and completeness metrics Download the mapping configuration as JSON
 - Use the mapping for data processing pipelines

 ## 🏗️ Architecture